 How My Composting Toilet ACTUALLY Works – A Review

-I went into this project very leery of a composting toilet, with the same thoughts as many people have, that it’s gross, that it will smell horrid, that it will be disgusting, that it will be a maintenance nightmare etc. This entire project has been fundamentally about learning.
-Even though the toilet was approximately 20% of my entire budget, and even though I had all of these concerns about the functionality, I took the risk to find out about this option first hand.
+I went into this project very leery of a composting toilet.
+With the same thoughts as many people have: It’s gross.
+The smell will be horrid.
+It will be disgusting, a maintenance nightmare etc. This entire project has been fundamentally about learning for me.
+The toilet was approximately 20% of my entire budget.
+Even though I had all of these concerns about functionality, I took the risk to find out about this option first hand.

 - There is no special toilet paper you have to use, it all breaks down.

-- If the unit is below 55 degrees the bin acts as a holding tank only, composting slows/stops.
-The weather does not hurt any of the components, it simply sits dormant until it warms up again. (this is the reason I am waiting for spring to empty the drawer, I want to make sure it is in composting mode rather than just holding tank mode)
+- If the unit is below 55 degrees the bin acts as a holding tank only.
+Composting slows/stops.
+The weather does not hurt any of the components.
+It simply sits dormant until it warms up again.
+This is the reason I am waiting for spring to empty the drawer.
+I want to make sure it is in composting mode rather than just holding tank mode.

-There are plenty of people though that are good with the humanuer version (5 gallon bucket with sawdust, they sell urine separators for those too…) I just didn’t like the maintenance of those and the fact they would definitely not be allowed in a city center because of health and safety regulations, for some they are a great and inexpensive option though.
-Now for the pictures inside the toilet… turn away if you must (it’s really not that bad…)!
+There are plenty of people who are good with the humanuer version. (i.e. 5 gallon bucket with sawdust.
+They sell urine separators for those too.)
+I just didn’t like the maintenance of those and the fact they would not be allowed in a city center because of health and safety regulations.
+For some they are a great and inexpensive option though.
+They certainly function the same way as my expensive toilet.